andaoai/yolo-label-vs/docs/CI_CD_WORKFLOW.md

 1. **Build Failures**
    - Check the GitHub Actions logs for specific errors
    - Ensure all dependencies are correctly specified in `package.json`
-   - Verify that the code passes linting and type checking
+   - Verify that the code passes compilation

 2. **Publishing Failures**
-   - Verify that the Personal Access Token (PAT) is valid and has the correct permissions
+   - Verify that the Personal Access Token (PAT_TOKEN) and VSCE Token (VSCE_TOKEN) are valid and have the correct permissions
-   - Check that the version in `package.json` has been incremented
+   - Check if the version in `package.json` conforms to semantic versioning
    - Ensure the `publisher` field in `package.json` is correct

 3. **Version Conflicts**
-   - Ensure each release has a unique version number
+   - If manual version changes are made, ensure they don't conflict with the automatic versioning
-   - Check that the version follows semantic versioning rules
+   - Avoid direct edits to `package.json` version on the `dev` branch

 ### Getting Help